 Exploring our hypothesis that, as a discourse-navigating device, dan partitions topical and focal material within the extended adpositional projection, this section examines the semantic role of this PP-internal particle in more detail.
 In particular, we will first argue that, as a discourse partitioner, dan can to some extent be assimilated to the CP-level discourse particles in German.
-After having isolated this commonality between PP-internal dan and German CP particles like denn ('then'), we will formulate an account according to which, inside the locative PP, non-temporal dan navigates between 'figure' and 'ground'.
+After having isolated this commonality between PP-internal dan and German CP particles like denn (lit. 'then', but in its particle use distinguished from its use as a conjunction), we will formulate an account according to which, inside the locative PP, non-temporal dan navigates between 'figure' and 'ground'.
 We will extend this approach to examples in which non-temporal dan does not navigate space but rather time.
 Given our understanding of PP-internal dan, we will also suggest that our account can also be used for analyzing the controversial semantic contribution of German denn, because this particle also serves to navigate between figure and ground in the sense we are discussing below.
 But before we turn to the general idea of how both dan and denn contribute to navigating discourse components at different syntactic levels (i.e., PP and CP), let us first illustrate that both these particles have a fixed position in their syntactic domain that can be detected by means of the relevant information-structural setting.